gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The soldier nodded.
 "Her, then.
-I don't suppose you could get her to fetch the scabbard as well, could you?"
+I don't suppose you could get her to fetch my coat as well, could you?"

 "What?"
 Noxy blinked.
 "I didn't have anything to do with this1"